ploomber/doc/doc/user-guide/cli.md

 ## Defining environment variables

-If your project uses of environment variables, you can define them in an `.env` file.
+If your project uses environment variables, you can define them in an `.env` file.

 In your main project directory, create an `.env` file.
 Open it in your code editor, and enter your environment variables.
 It should look like this: